-What we do Carers in Southampton empowers informal carers by providing free support, advice and guidance and by signposting information and learning resources to improve their choice, control and independence.
-We are funded by Southampton City Council.
+What we do Carers in Southampton is a free service for adult informal carers who give their time, unpaid, to look after a family member, friend or neighbour with additional support needs.
+The service is funded by Southampton City Council to manage statutory carers assessments.
+These identify needs and determine eligibility to receive specific services and a discretionary personal budget.
+Carers in Southampton also provide support and relevant information to informal carers.
+More details may be found below.
 Who can use the service?
-Anyone who gives up their time, unpaid, to look after someone who needs additional support, such as a family member, a friend, or a neighbour.
+Any adult who gives up their time, unpaid, to look after someone who needs additional support, such as a family member, a friend, or a neighbour.
 You must be resident in a Southampton city postcode or looking after someone who lives in a Southampton city postcode.
-The service offers: Carers Assessments A Carers Assessment is for carers looking after someone resident in a Southampton city postcode.
+Services: Carers assessmentsCarers assessments in England are for adult carers of adults (over 18 years) who are disabled, ill or elderly.
 It aims to identify your needs as a carer and should pinpoint what help and support you might need in maintaining your own health and well-being, while continuing your caring role.
 Your completed assessment will be used to determine your eligibility to receive services and support; however, all carers are eligible for information and advice.
-Carers Cards Carers Cards offer discounts to you if you live or look after someone who lives in a property with a Southampton city postcode.
+Southampton City Council offer a carers assessment to carers who are resident in a Southampton city postcode or looking after someone who lives in a Southampton city postcode.
+Parent and kinship carers of anyone under 18 can access assessments via JIGSAW.
+See here.
+Personal support, advice and information via a dedicated phone line 023 8058 2387 staffed by our team 9am - 5pm, Monday to Friday.
+Our Carers Cards provide carer identity and offer discounts to informal carers who live or look after someone who lives in a property with a Southampton city postcode.
 It will not affect your benefits.
-Applicants must register for or have completed a Carers Assessment.
-NB Parent carers and young carers are also eligible.
-Information, resources and news updates Our Newsletters, Website, Facebook and Twitter feeds provide useful, timely information to carers on relevant issues, news and events, rights and entitlements.
-Personal support We give advice and support via our dedicated phone line 023 8058 2387 staffed by our team 9am - 5pm, Monday to Friday.
-You can talk to any one of our experienced team of link workers, each with their own specialist area, who can be a key point of contact to provide advice and information to you.
-For Mental Health carers: A dedicated link worker Monday, Tuesday, Wednesday, Friday and on a drop-in basis at Antelope House on Monday, Wednesday and Friday pm.
-Learning and training opportunities We run or publicise a range of social and learning opportunities and enable carers to meet up with others who enjoy similar hobbies and interests.
-Emergency Planning When someone relies on you being there, most of us have a friend of family member you can phone and ask to step in if there is a crisis.
+Applicants must register for or have completed a carers assessment.
+NB Parent and kinship carers and young carers are also eligible.
+Please contact us.
+Support groups and advice walk-ins search tool selectable by postcode, health condition and advice topic: https://www.carersinsouthampton.co.uk/Pages/Category/support-groups-and-walk-in-advice Information: Newsletters, Website, Facebook and Twitter feeds provide useful, timely information to carers on relevant issues, news and events, rights and entitlements.
+Social engagement: In conjunction with Southampton Mencap, we host a free monthly Carers Lunch with an invited guest speaker at the Victory Centre in Portswood.
+The catering for these events is provided through ‘Café Down the Lane’, an initiative teaching people with learning disabilities practical catering and customer service skills.
+Emergency Planning guidance: When someone relies on you being there, most of us nominate a friend or family member you can phone and ask to step in if there is a crisis.
 You can find information and guidance to help you start writing an Emergency Plan here.
-Carer Friendly Companies Any business in Southampton can sign up to this free resource.
-Our Carer Friendly Company Charter encourages organisations to review their procedures towards a pro-active approach to identifying unpaid carers, informing them of services available to them and creating policies within an environment where carers’ needs are met within the boundaries identified by the company.
-Please click CIS Information Booklet to read more about our service.
+Young carers: We work with No Limits to provide the Young Carers Service for a smooth transition into the adult carer support service where needed.
+Phone: 023 8022 4224 Email: [email protected] Website page: https://nolimitshelp.org.uk/get-help/young-carers-in-southampton-2/ Carer Friendly CompaniesAny employer in Southampton can use this free resource.
+Our Carer Friendly Company Charter encourages organisations to identify unpaid carers, signpost our service and create policies to provide an environment where carers’ needs can be met within the scope of their employment structure.